 ⦁ Ask your contacts to support you.
 Based on the calculations above, if you get sponsored 10p for each flight, you could raise £387.10!
 You could ask people to sponsor you 1p a flight – that’s £38.71 if you make the summit – which Charity Link can turn into £193.55 of essential support**

-Based our calculations, to climb Mount Everest during the 42 day challenge you’ll be taking on 92 flights of stairs per day – quite a feat for one person but you may want to take this on!!
+Based our calculations, to climb Mount Everest during a 42 day challenge you’ll be taking on 92 flights of stairs per day – quite a feat for one person but you may want to take this on!!
 You can do it in one go as a huge fitness challenge each day, or space this throughout the day.
-(Alternatively you may want to split the challenge between all the members in your household or extend the challenge period for another week or two).
+(Alternatively you may want to split the challenge between all the members in your household or do the challenge over 60 days …. ).

 You can also choose a different climbing challenge.
 Other choices include climbing:

 ⦁ Ben Nevis – 8,810 steps

 Remember to share your efforts on social media, tagging @charitylink or @charity-link-official and use the #charitylinkclimbeverest to help us raise awareness at this critical time.

 Please to get in touch if you plan to take part (email firstname.lastname@example.org) and we look forward to seeing your photos / videos on social media.

 Please only take on a challenge suitable for your level of fitness.
 If you ever feel dizzy or unwell stop immediately and be careful on each step -particularly coming down.